gbrlbrynvn/OpenVASLab/README.md

-<h1>Setting Up and Configuring a Vulnerability Management Home Lab</h1>
+<h1>Setting Up and Configuring an OpenVAS Vulnerability Management Home Lab</h1>

 <h2>Description</h2>
-For this Home Lab, we'll set up and configure Nessus Essentials to perform various vulnerability scans and remediation on Windows 10 Hosts, which we'll run via Oracle VirtualBox.
-The goal is to practice Vulnerability Management using Nessus, one of the most popular vulnerability scanners, implementing different functions and troubleshooting within the sandbox.
+For this lab project, we'll set up and configure a secure Azure network with the OpenVAS Vulnerability Management Scanner and a client virtual machine.
+We'll make the client as vulnerable as possible for our scans.
+We'll then perform configurations and remediations accordingly.
+The goal is to practice Vulnerability Management using Azure's OpenVAS Vulnerability Management Scanner, implementing different functions and troubleshooting within the sandbox.
 The points to take are as follows:
 <br />
-- <b>Install and configure Nessus Essentials to perform credentialed vulnerability scans against Windows 10 Hosts</b> <br />
+- <b>Prepare Vulnerability Management Scanner and Client Virtual Machine in Azure</b> <br />
 - <b>Implement Vulnerability management Functions on virtual networks </b> <br />
-- <b>Conduct the vulnerability assessments using Nessus and remediate said vulnerabilities </b> <br />
+- <b>Conduct the vulnerability assessments (unauthenticated and credentialed) and remediate said vulnerabilities </b> <br />
 - <b>Develop automated remediation process that deals with vulnerabilities from Windows updates and third-party software.</b> <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Nessus Essentials</b>
-- <b>Oracle Virtual Box</b>
+- <b>OpenVAS Vulnerability Management Scanner</b>

 <h2>Environments Used </h2>

+- <b>Microsoft Azure</b>
 - <b>Windows 10 (21H2)</b>

 <h2>Program walk-through:</h2>